TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Used to upload texture coordinates into the mesh.
 The 2 component one is used for 2D textures.
 Specifies 2D coordinates on a texture, which go from 0 to 1.
 But values outside of those bounds are also valid and useful.
 The 3 component one is used for cube textures (cubemaps).
 Specifies 3D direction from the center, which will be intersected with the cube around it.
-If texture coordinates are specified, but texture isn't, the default texture is used.
+If texture coordinates are specified, but texture is not, the default texture is used.

 ---
 ```scratch